EBISPOT/zooma/README.md

 docker run --network=zooma_default python-preconf4apriori
 ```

-This should be run once only, and will populate the recommendations Solr core
+This will now empty and then repopulate the recommendations Solr core, fed by
+the contents of the annotations core.
+It can, and should, be re-run each time
-from empty, fed by the contents of the annotations core.
-You can check the load
+there is an update to the annotations core.
+You can check the load status, after
-status, after the command prompt has returned, by checking data usage for the
+the command prompt has returned, by checking data usage for the recommendations
-recommendations core in the Solr web interface; it should be a lot more than 71
+core in the Solr web interface; it should be a lot more than 71 bytes (the usual
-bytes (the usual value if it is empty)!
+value if it is empty)!

 ## Take Zooma down